Software Testing Terminology in 2026

 • Economical: Do not mention any unnecessary steps or words.

-• Traceable: You need to be capable of being traced to requirements.
+• Traceable: You need to be capable of being traced to the requirements.

 • Repeatable: Can be used to perform the test cases over and over during the process.